stfc/docker-and-gh-actions-for-ml/docs/3-containerise-it.md

         # Now that we've got our Docker image, we can specify what command to run
         # when running our image.
-        CMD ["./hbaas-server"]
+        CMD ["/app/hbaas-server"]
         ```

-    There is a subtle difference between `CMD ["./hbaas-server"]` and `CMD ./hbaas-server`.
+    There is a subtle difference between `CMD ["/app/hbaas-server"]` and `CMD /app/hbaas-server`.
 The former is called the "exec" form and the latter is called the "shell" form.
 The exec form is the preferred form for a variety of reasons (see e.g. [this article](https://hynek.me/articles/docker-signals/){target="_blank" rel="noopener noreferrer"}).

+    You could also use `CMD ["./hbaas-server"]` instead of specifying the full path to the executable, but it's best practice to specify the full path because modifying our `Dockerfile` later on might involve changing the working directory which will cause the CMD command to fail.

 We're also going to add a [`.dockerignore` file](https://docs.docker.com/engine/reference/builder/#dockerignore-file){target="_blank" rel="noopener noreferrer"} - this is exactly like a `.gitignore` but tells Docker that, even if we say `COPY . .`, we don't need to worry about certain files.
 Let's create one and put a few standards things in (this'll speed up the image build time and often reduces the output image size too[^5]):